 3/4 cup sugar

 Cut up clean strawberries into a one cup measure, then place berries in a saucepan on medium heat.
 Cook them for 10 minutes, stirring with a wooden spoon all the while, then add the lemon juice and the sugar.
+If you want a little zing, you can add a few slices of ginger root, which I remove just before putting the jam in the jar.

 Continue to stir for another 15 minutes or so, checking to see if the mixture is jelling.
 You can use a candy thermometer , but it's such a small amount it's not always accurate.
 I just stir, lift the spoon up sideways, and check the dripping jam - which coats the spoon and thickens very quickly.
 If it seems watery, cook a little longer, but keep stirring and checking.